 So who am I?

-I’m a lesbian, let’s get that right out there, living north of Boston, Massachusetts.
+I’m a lesbian, let’s get that right out there, living in western Massachusetts.
 I grew up in this state.

 How did I become a writer?